Informational only — not legal advice. Verify with qualified counsel before acting. Full disclaimer

 🇱🇺 Luxembourg vs 🇬🇧 United Kingdom: e-money licensing compared

-On paper, Luxembourg's Electronic Money Institution (EMI) authorisation under the Law of 10 November 2009 on payment services, as amended by the Law of 20 July 2018 (transposing PSD2); this same law also transposed EMD2's e-money provisions.
-No prominent separate small-EMI regime; EMIs are typically authorised as full EMIs given Luxembourg's fund/institutional client base. and United Kingdom's Authorised EMI (AEMI) or Small EMI (SEMI) under the Electronic Money Regulations 2011. answer the same question; in practice the detail decides it.
-The two regimes differ on 8 of 10 tracked decision dimensions, including timeline to authorisation and local substance.
-This page compares the two side by side: the identity columns are free, the decision figures are one pass away, and every cell shows when it was last checked.
+Luxembourg's public Electronic Money Institution (EMI) authorisation under the Law of 10 November 2009 on payment services, as amended by the Law of 20 July 2018 (transposing PSD2); this same law also transposed EMD2's e-money provisions.
+No prominent separate small-EMI regime; EMIs are typically authorised as full EMIs given Luxembourg's fund/institutional client base. and United Kingdom's public Authorised EMI (AEMI) or Small EMI (SEMI) under the Electronic Money Regulations 2011. are set out side by side.
+Licence type, regulator and public recent-change notes are open; the full dated and sourced comparison is included with access.

 Dimension 🇱🇺 Luxembourg partly open